-By comparison, the single tax on credited income is generally exempt from income tax, property tax and Russian VAT.
-In place, Russian corporate taxes are paid as a flat tax not from real income, but from profits for each activity.
-This system is not available in all regions of Russia and extends to certain activities defined by law.
+By comparison, the single tax on credited income is generally exempt from income tax, property tax, and Russian VAT.
+Instead, Russian corporate taxes are paid as a flat tax not from real income, but from profits for each activity.
+This system is not available in all regions of Russia, however, and extends to certain activities defined by law.

 In this particular system, businesses pay taxes at the end of each quarter.
 The single Russian corporate tax rate is 15% of the profit income.
 However, tax liabilities can lower to 7.5% at the behest of the municipal authorities.

 Closed joint-stock corporate tax